Kitware/CMake/Help/command/if.rst

   Normalize with :command:`cmake_path(NORMAL_PATH)` first if that must be rejected.

+  An empty prefix is not a prefix of any path.
+See policy :policy:`CMP0223`.

   Equivalent to :command:`cmake_path(IS_PREFIX)` and ``$<PATH:IS_PREFIX>`` without their ``NORMALIZE`` option.
 See :command:`cmake_path(IS_PREFIX)` for more details.